ETHZ-TEC/RocketLogger/script/python/docs/rocketlogger.rst

 Package Reference
 =================

-The Python support for RocketLogger is provided by the :module:rocketlogger module.
+The Python support for RocketLogger is provided by the :mod:`rocketlogger` module.

 Submodules